zozi/zozibot/README.md

     % mina deploy

+Sometimes Ricbot gets sad and leaves the room.
+To get it to come back you can run a shell script on is server:

+1. `ssh ocean-zb1`
+2. `./start_hubot.sh`

 More info on deploying hubot in a windows environement can be found at [deploying hubot onto UNIX][deploy-unix] wiki page.